The way to discover new ways of creating art is by playing with art.

 Art is a prime example of how children learn through play.
 Let your child be your guide as he or she develops self-confidence and a sense of individuality.

-Continuous arts-related programming – with a new theme each month – occurs in The Elaine Wideman-Vaughn Program Room from 10 a.m. to 4 p.m.
-Monday through Saturday, and from noon to 4 p.m. on Sunday
+Continuous arts-related programming – with a new theme each month – occurs in The Elaine Wideman-Vaughn Program Room daily from 11am to 4pm.

 What children learn: creative thinking, problem solving, decision making, and self-esteem.